GAurelG/How-To/git.md

 The `.gitignore` file have to be commited to the git repository

+If you forgot to use gitignore before you add files, you will need to do:

+    ```
+    create gitignore and fill it
+    git rm -r --cached #remove all added (but not commited files
+    git add .gitignore
+    git commit -m "gitignore added"
+    git status
+    ```

+after that,  you shouldn't get the new files you don't want.

 ### Second method

 To make a list that will not be included in remote repository use the `.git/info/exclude` file.
 Use the same syntax that for the `.gitignore` file.